Phi Beta Kappa (PBK) Society

 PBK ANNUAL INITIATION CEREMONY

-New members of PBK were inducted at the 14th Annual Initiation Ceremony, on Sunday, April 13, 7:00 pm, in the Joslin Atrium, Memorial Center.
+New members of PBK were inducted at the 14th Annual Initiation Ceremony, on Sunday, April 12, 2015 at 7:00 pm, in the Joslin Atrium, Memorial Center.
 See here for pictures.

 PBK FELLOWS PROGRAM